Sulima1/Winter2023CSNotes/Machine Learning/CP322 Final Review Short Notes.md

 		- This is a process called *flattening*

 - *flattening* is the process of converting a multidimensional input into a one dimensional input
-	- in RNNs a flatten layer is used between the convolutional layers and the dense layer (fully connected layer) to reduce feature maps to one vector
+	- in CNNs a flatten layer is used between the convolutional layers and the dense layer (fully connected layer) to reduce feature maps to one vector

 - The basic RNN covered in the notes covers the text sequence from left to right, there are RNNs that are *bidirectional* meaning that they cover the sequences in both directions